 A windshield repair is a process through which the windshield already in your car remains in your car and the damage is corrected.
 A windshield replacement requires the removal of the damaged windshield and its replacement with a new windshield.

-A windshield replacement will correct any damage - because you are removing the whole windshield and getting a new one.
+A whole windshield replacement will correct any damage - because you are removing the whole windshield and getting a new one.
 A windshield repair can correct many different types of damage, but there are some situations in which a windshield repair will not be successful or should not be done.

 Let's take a look at the advantages and disadvantages of each correction method.
 A windshield repair is generally a less expensive, quicker process than a windshield replacement.
 It does not require the removal or replacement of your windshield, so in that way it is a bit "greener" than a replacement.